zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Azure Migrate Web App assessment and migration tools are presented.](media/azure-migrate-web-app-migration.png "Azure Migrate Web Apps Capabilities")

 8. Another aspect of our migration project will be the database for Parts Unlimited's website.
 We will have to assess the database's compatibility and migrate to Azure SQL Database.
-Let's switch to the **Databases (1)** section in Azure Migrate.
-Select **Click here (2)** hyperlink for Assessment tools.
+Let's switch to the **SQL Server (only)** section in Azure Migrate.
+Select **Click here** hyperlink for Assessment tools.

     ![Azure Migrate is open.
 The databases section is selected.
 Click here link for assessment tools is highlighted.](media/azure-migrate-database-assessment.png "Azure Migrate Databases")